mrog/unifi-hotspot-rickroll/README.md

 A Unifi captive portal with a Rickroll

 ## Overview
 UniFi access points provide great power.
 With great power comes great ~~recreational opportunities~~ responsibility.
 Don't you want to use that power to ~~flex~~ make the world better?
 Free Wi-Fi makes the world better, right?
 Even if the free Wi-Fi doesn't let people use the Internet, it's still technically free Wi-Fi.
-So, technically, you can make the world better by Rickrolling your neighbors.
+So, *technically*, you can make the world better by Rickrolling your neighbors.

 This project is a self-hosted captive portal based on [this awesome project](https://github.com/modem7/docker-rickroll).
 It uses Nginx to host a static website with a fake login screen.
 When the user clicks the button to log in, they get a special welcome video.